 The 'Log Management' components enable centralized logging and log analysis within the microservices platform.
 As part of the reference architecture Sofico has selected Elastic Stack.

 The 'Monitoring' functionality allows in depth monitoring of all components involved in the microservices platform.
 As part of the reference architecture Sofico has selected Dynatrace.

 The 'Queuing System' offers advanced parallel processing capabilities to the microservices platform.
 As part of the reference architecture Sofico has selected Kafka.

 The 'Data Streaming' component which is closely linked to the queuing system enables fast data streaming between databases and data pipelines.
-As part of the reference architecture Sofico has selected Oracle Goldengate to be used.
+As part of the reference architecture Sofico has selected HVR to be used.

 Miles core can run on an application server (Websphere, JBoss, Weblogic) in combination with an Oracle or SQL Server database.
 It can also be packaged as container in which JBoss EAP 7 is used as an application server.
 These are supported on different platforms: Microsoft Windows Server, Red Hat Enterprise Linux Server (or CentOS), Suse Linux Enterprise or Sun Solaris.